hagent/export-macos-podcasts/README.md

 Requirements: Node.js version >= 14

 Usage:
-1. Clone/Download repository
+1. Clone/Download repository (unarchive it if it was archived)
-2. Open terminal
-3. Go to project folder `cd [REPOSITORY FOLDER]`
+2. Open terminal at downloaded folder (context click on folder -> services -> New Terminal at folder or just `cd [REPOSITORY FOLDER]`)
-4. Execute `bash ./export.sh`
+3. Execute `bash ./export.sh`